petrvanblokland/DesignDesignSpace/OLD/siteclaudia.md

 For the development of skills, such an approach is essential.

-*Design Design Space* offers that environment.
+*DesignDesign.Space* offers that environment.
 To study a specific topic for a defined period of time.
 Offering challenges, feedback, techniques and design methods that are customized to your development.

 ### Experience
-*Design Design Space* taps into 35 years of studio projects and over 50 years of combined experience of/in design education.
+*DesignDesign.Space* taps into 35 years of studio projects and over 50 years of combined experience of/in design education.
 Projects ranging from corporate identities, type design, typographic software, interiors, environmental design and running design studios and design games.

 ~~~Python
 box = page['Main']['Side']